Pivot. Or Die.

 Get the right people in and the wrong people out.

-Make sure your team is the right team, and they share the passion, values, and character to build a culture of excellence.
-There is a lot of talent out there, get rid of the dead weight, but be patient and particular before bringing in new folks.
+Make sure your team is the right team and that they share the passion, values, and character to build a culture of excellence.
+There is a lot of talent out there; get rid of the dead weight, but be patient and particular before bringing in new folks.
 Look no further than my beloved 2008 World Champion Philadelphia Phillies.
 They had the leadership and plan in place, with clear core values.
 But it took years to build through the draft and select the right players through free agency and minor trades.
 Then in 2009, they wavered from their core values and went after big named pitchers that didn’t fit the culture, losing to the damned Yankees.

-Face the facts, seek opportunities.
+Face the facts, and seek opportunities.

 Pivot only in your radius.

 Know what you are, what you can be, and what you will never be.
 Use your core values and brand purpose to pivot within your success and opportunity radius.
 For example, Sylva of Culinary Architecture didn’t stop being a chef; she pivoted to stop being a corporate caterer to offering her fantastic food and meals direct to customers and the community.
 Use the three circles of the Hedgehog Concept to understand your opportunities.

 If your sole purpose is to make money, the only pivot that will help you succeed is to become a purpose-led company because shallow or short-sighted businesses are on the path to extinction. 💯

 “The pain of same is greater than the pain of change.”